maxmods/bah.mod/jansson.mod/jansson/doc/apiref.rst

    *buffer* points to a buffer of *buflen* bytes, and *data* is the corresponding :func:`json_load_callback()` argument passed through.

-   On success, the function should return the number of bytes read; a returned value of 0 indicates that no data was read and that the end of file has been reached.
+   On success, the function should write at most *buflen* bytes to *buffer*, and return the number of bytes written; a returned value of 0 indicates that no data was produced and that the end of file has been reached.
 On error, the function should return ``(size_t)-1`` to abort the decoding process.

+   In UTF-8, some code points are encoded as multi-byte sequences.
+The callback function doesn't need to worry about this, as Jansson handles it at a higher level.
+For example, you can safely read a fixed number of bytes from a network connection without having to care about code unit sequences broken apart by the chunk boundaries.

    .. versionadded:: 2.4